Jesuits, etc. Act 1584: After Elizabeth I

-After the death of Elizabeth I in 1603 the statute gradually fell into disuse.
+After the death of Elizabeth I in 1603, the statute gradually fell into disuse.
 The Stuart dynasty which succeeded her was in general disposed to religious toleration, and the Treaty of London of 1604 which ended the Anglo-Spanish War removed one obvious justification for persecution, as it could no longer be argued that English Catholics were potential agents for a hostile foreign power.

-Although James I felt it politically prudent to give his assent to the Act of 1604, which strengthened the statute of 1584, and as a result, a number of priests were put to death, of whom probably the best known is Father John Sugar, the King by his own admission was opposed to the execution of priests.
+James I felt it politically prudent to give his assent to the Jesuits etc. Act 1603, which strengthened the statute of 1584, and as a result, a number of priests were put to death, of whom probably the best known is Father John Sugar.
+However, the King by his own admission was opposed to the execution of priests.
 There was a brief revival of anti-Catholic sentiment caused by the discovery of the Gunpowder Plot in 1605, but it seems to have largely died away by 1612.
 Robert Cecil, 1st Earl of Salisbury, the dominant figure in the English government from 1603 to 1612, detested the Jesuits, but admitted that he had qualms about enforcing the statute of 1584 against other priests, most of whom he thought were loyal enough at heart.
 King James shared these scruples, saying that he thought banishment a sufficient punishment.

-Prosecutions of members of the Catholic laity for harbouring priests ceased after about 1616.
-Protestant sheriffs and justices of the peace were notably unwilling to enforce the law against their Catholic neighbours, even in such blatant cases as the Welsh squire Thomas Gunter of Gunter Mansion, Abergavenny, who, in 1678, told the local vicar cheerfully that "he had kept a priest in Oliver Cromwell's time, and would keep one now".
-This tolerant attitude made it impossible to enforce the Penal Laws against the upper classes: in 1613 the justices of the peace of Northamptonshire remarked casually that due to their high regard for Sir Thomas Brudenell (later the 1st Earl of Cardigan), they had repeatedly dismissed charges of recusancy against him and numerous members of his family.
+Prosecutions of members of the Catholic laity for harbouring priests ceased after about 1616, as Protestant sheriffs and justices of the peace were notably unwilling to enforce the law against their Catholic neighbours.
+A blatant example of this unwillingness was the Welsh squire Thomas Gunter of Gunter Mansion, Abergavenny, who, in 1678, told the local vicar cheerfully that "he had kept a priest in Oliver Cromwell's time, and would keep one now".
+This tolerant attitude made it impossible to enforce the Penal Laws against the upper classes: in 1613 the justices of the peace of Northamptonshire remarked casually that due to their high regard for Sir Thomas Brudenell (later the 1st Earl of Cardigan), they had repeatedly dismissed charges of recusancy against him and numerous other members of his family.

-No priests were executed in the period 1618-1625, only one was executed in the period 1625-1640, and after a brief revival of stringent persecution during the English Civil War, only two more were executed between 1646 and 1660.
+No priests were executed in the period 1618–1625, only one was executed in the period 1625–1640, and after a brief revival of stringent persecution during the English Civil War, only two more were executed between 1646 and 1660.